BP says it will stick with top U.S. oil lobby after climate shift

 BP will publish a comprehensive review of its membership of the API and other associations next year.

-France's Total (TOTF.PA) in January became the first major global energy company to quit the API due to disagreements over its climate policies and support for easing drilling rules, saying it would not renew its 2021 membership. read more
+France’s Total in January became the first major global energy company to quit the API due to disagreements over its climate policies and support for easing drilling rules, saying it would not renew its 2021 membership.

 Total’s stance put pressure on other European oil majors that have set out strategies to sharply reduce carbon emissions.